 Train travel may not be for every one, you will need more patience to appreciate and enjoy the train ride from Singapore to Penang.
 Alternatively, taking an express bus is faster and may be cheaper.

-It’s going to be a long bus ride from Singapore to Penang, you’ll be travelling more than 700km.
+It’s going to be a long bus ride to Penang from Singapore, you’ll be travelling more than 700km.
 So be prepared to spend 10 hours or more on the bus.
 As such you may want to consider booking a night bus that departs Singapore between 9pm to 10pm and arrives Penang in the morning between 6am to 8am.

-However, if you’re in a hurry, the fastest way and probably the most preferred way is to fly from Singapore to Penang because a one-way air ticket from Singapore to Penang by low-cost airlines could cost as little as SGD79 if you’re travelling light and do not have checked-in baggage.
+However, if you’re in a hurry, the faster way is to fly from Singapore to Penang.
+A one-way air ticket from Singapore to Penang could cost as little as SGD79 when you’re travelling light and do not have checked-in baggage.

 The main advantage of traveling by air to Penang is time saved.
 The flight time from Singapore to Penang is usually less than 2 hours compare to 10 hours by express bus and even longer by train.
 Thanks to Jetstar, Tigerair and Air Asia, there are now a number of cheap flights to Penang from Singapore on a daily basis.